dopplerimager/sdiexternal/readme.markdown

 which enables IDL to call routines in external DLL's (the Andor camera, the MOXA driver, the USB drivers).

-Note that the DLL's contained in this repo must be in the target machines path for IDL to be able to call the routines in them.
+Note that the DLL's contained in this repo must be in the target machines' path for IDL to be able to call the routines in them.
 The DLL's are:

 * AIOUSB.dll - USB driver